Telmate/terraform-provider-proxmox/docs/resource_vm_qemu.md

 * `clone_wait` - (Optional)
 * `preprovision` - (Optional; defaults to true)
 * `os_type` - (Optional) Which provisioning method to use, based on the OS type.
 Possible values: ubuntu, centos, cloud-init.
+* `force_recreate_on_change_of` (Optional) // Allows this to depend on another resource, that when changed, needs to re-create this vm.
+An example where this is useful is a cloudinit configuration (as the `cicustom` attribute points to a file not the content).

-The following arguments are specifically for Linux for preprovisioning.
+The following arguments are specifically for Linux for preprovisioning (requires `define_connection_info` to be true).

 * `os_network_config` - (Optional) Linux provisioning specific, `/etc/network/interfaces` for Ubuntu and `/etc/sysconfig/network-scripts/ifcfg-eth0` for CentOS.
 * `ssh_forward_ip` - (Optional) Address used to connect to the VM